 Semantic page structure (HTML structure with real landmark elements instead of generic divs)

-📌 Please note: Further improvements are already in the works, including additional accessible templates, further accessibility optimizations in the editor, and ongoing enhancements to technical standards.
+📌 Please note: Further improvements are already in the works, including additional accessibility enhancements in the editor and ongoing expansion of technical standards.

 Page structure: Header, main content area & footer